 In my experience, distracting technology has an overall negative impact on student learning in the classroom.
-I recommend taking notes by hand and staying engaged.
+I recommend taking notes by hand to help stay engaged.

 STUDENT LEARNING OUTCOMES (SLOs)

 Upon completion of this one-year course sequence, students should become proficient in these areas and/or develop these skills: